Mapping a Course Outline

 I have used terms rather than months or semesters because of time tabling and global calendars.
 Term 1 refers to September-December in the western hemisphere, term 2 January- March, in roughly 3 month blocks.
 Term 5 refers to the final run up to exams.

 This 18 month planner is aligned with the core curriculum model that addresses the 3 areas of theoretical practice, art making practice and curatorial practice.
-For more on curriculum see Understanding the current Syllabus and the upcoming Curriculum Review for 2025
+For more on curriculum see Understanding the 2017 Syllabus and the upcoming Curriculum change change in 2025

 Design the course that fits your school, your schedule, and your students using the resources available on this site.
 Everything you need is at hand.
 All of the suggested activities in the outline below are linked to pages on this website with full descriptions.